Louisiana government computers knocked out after ransomware attack

 Louisiana's candidates have until next week to contest the results and ask for a recount.

-A person familiar with the matter identified the particular breed of ransomware that struck Louisiana as Ryuk, a variant which cybersecurity firm CrowdStrike said has earned its operators US$3.7 million since its appearance last year.
-Experts believe that Ryuk is used by financially motivated criminals rather than foreign governments.
+A person familiar with the matter identified the particular breed of ransomware that struck Louisiana as Ryuk, a variant that cybersecurity firms first identified in August of last year.

+Kimberly Goody, a cybercrime analyst at FireEye, said Ryuk had been tied to financially motivated criminals and that its operators typically extorted more than US$300,000 at a time, with some ransoms reaching into the millions of dollars.

 Louisiana is one of a long list of local jurisdictions that have been bedeviled by ransomware attacks.
 The state made headlines in July after it declared a state of emergency following an outbreak that disrupted several school districts.